HabitatFramework/UserGuide/interface/interface.rst

 	The Cosmetic layer should be used due to the time required for MapInfo to add a new polygon to the full HLU layer.

-* Set the Cosmetic layer as ‘Editable’ and draw the polygon to split by
+* Set the Cosmetic layer as ‘Editable’ and draw the polygon to split by.
-* Set the HLU layer as ‘Editable’
+* Set the HLU layer as ‘Editable’.
-* Select the polygon you wish to split and go to Objects > Set Target
+* Select the polygon you wish to split and go to Objects > Set Target.
-* Select the polygon in the Cosmetic layer and go to Objects > Split
+* Select the polygon in the Cosmetic layer and go to Objects > Split.
 * In the Data Disaggregation box, ensure that ‘Method’ for all fields is set to ‘Value’ as shown in the figure :ref:`figMIDD`, then click OK.

 .. _figMIDD: